5 Wonderful Winter Family Hikes in Marin

 The wildlife ponds on the Las Gallinas Valley Sanitary District grounds in San Rafael are worth visiting at any time of year, but are especially scenic during the winter.
 A wide variety of birds flock to this bayside sanctuary, so bring your binoculars.
 Flat gravel trails are perfect for either a walk or a bike ride.

-During winter, and especially after a rainstorm, an easy waterfall hike is a great outdoor outing for the whole family.
+We know it hasn't rained much yest this season, but when it does, an easy waterfall hike is a great outdoor outing for the whole family.
 Check out five of our favorites here.

 Located at the very south end of Marin County, the Marin Headlands has much to offer for families and is one of our favorite destinations for a day of outdoor adventure in the winter.
 The Marine Mammal Center, wildlife, beaches, history, natural beauty, sweeping vistas of the Pacific and San Francisco—the Headlands has all that and more.